kimlengthai/study-a-fundamental-ml-model/README.md

     ```

 2. **Open the project in Google Colaboratory**:
-    - Upload the `Decision_Tree_Implementation.ipynb` notebook to your Google Drive.
+    - Upload the `assignment2.ipynb` notebook to your Google Drive.
     - Open the notebook in Google Colaboratory.

 ## Usage